nicklockwood/SwiftFormat/README.md

 *Q. How can I modify the formatting rules?*

-> A. With the exception of indenting, everything is hard-coded right now.
+> A. Most of the rules are hard-coded right now, with a handful of options exposed in the `FormatOptions` struct.
 If you look in `Rules.swift` you will find a list of all the rules that are applied by default.
 You can easily remove rules you don't want and build a new version of the command line tool.

 > With a bit more effort, you can also edit the existing rules or create new ones.
 If you think your changes might be generally useful, make a pull request.